garrandall/popular-music-data/tracks/what-time-is-love--the-klf.md

 Be young, be free, the American way
 America (Mu Mu)
 America (Mu Mu)
-Ahhhhhhhhh - Get Higher
+Ah - Get Higher
-Ahhhhhhhhh - Get Higher
+Ah - Get Higher
 America (Mu Mu)
 America (Mu Mu)
 I'd like to thank the Justified Ancients of Mu Mu, furthermore known as